dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 bindings will be annotated with the version information as documented by the native operating system SDK.

+### What about `Environment.OSVersion`?

+Should the analyzer consider checks again `Environment.OSVersion`?

+No. In fact, we should obsolete `Environment.OSVersion`.
+Two reasons:

+1. `Environment.OSVersion` doesn't return the correct version number today (it's shimmed).
+We could change but that would just further the lifetime of a broken API.
+Instead, we should push folks to `RuntimeInformation.IsOSPlatformOrLater()`.
+2. It makes the analyzer more complex and more prone to false positives

 [dotnet/platform-compat]: https://github.com/dotnet/platform-compat
 [API Analyzer]: https://devblogs.microsoft.com/dotnet/introducing-api-analyzer/
 [Microsoft.DotNet.Analyzers.Compatibility]: https://www.nuget.org/packages/Microsoft.DotNet.Analyzers.Compatibility